*WORK IN PROGRESS*

 Health has been increased from 25 to 50, to match that of Minigunners and Grenadiers.
 Even though they're the best anti-armour and only anti-air infantry in the game, gutting their survivability this badly isn't justified -- especially when you consider their cost, and the fact that they basically have no favourable matchups, except against Orcas and Apaches (More or less all anti-air in the game is cost-efficient vs air units).
 Broadly speaking, this remains the case with the buff -- notable changes being that 2 Rocket Soldiers will usually bring an Apache down to a sliver or so of health, and 3 Rocket Soldiers will confidently beat it.
 Light and Medium Tanks are also going to have a notably harder time using their superior speed (and range, in case of the Medium Tank) to kite them to death.

 Health increased from 400 to 480.
-The cardboard box has been reinforced with a double-folded sheet of toilet paper, equalising the amount of Orcas and Apaches it takes for a snipe (4 for both).
+(3 Apaches/4 Orcas to snipe, but slight damage output variance CAN cause the Weapons Factory to survive with a tiny bit of health left.
+Supporting with as little as 1 Minigunner should be enough to guarantee a kill.)
+The cardboard box has been reinforced with a double-folded sheet of toilet paper, making it slightly more resistant against all damage.
 Considering the massive difference in resilience between the Weapons Factory and Airstrip, I would colour this a justifiable buff.
 It needs to be vulnerable, but not to the point that brainlessly diving it will be almost effortlessly rewarded.
 Last, but not least, a Nuclear Strike CANNOT kill it anymore, but will leave it smoldering with a sliver of health.
 I believe the burn damage will usually kill it, unless it's repaired in time.

-Armour type has been changed from Wood to Light, and its sight radius increased from 3 to 6.
-This means Construction Yards will now take less damage from certain damage types/sources, namely High Explosive going from a 75% to 56% modifier, and Fire from a 100% to 69% modifier.
-The sight radius increase is intended as a quality of life change to make it easier to orientate oneself at the start of a game, and help out people with lesser map knowledge.
+Sight radius increased from 3 to 6.
+This is intended as a quality of life change to make it easier to orientate oneself at the start of a game, and help out people with lesser map knowledge.

 Health has been lowered from 150 to 1, it has been fully disarmed, had its ability to crush infantry removed, and in turn, been made crushable itself.
 This is really just to keep them from ruining the odd game now and then.
 Ideally, they would be removed completely.